xytis/xytis.github.io/content/story/ravnica_s01.md

 when he heard a loud snap and a sneeze behind him.
 Turning around he saw a shadowy figure sulking by a corner he’d just passed.

--- “Who’s there?” - His low voice trumpeted in the alley.
+--"Who’s there?"- His low voice trumpeted in the alley.

--- “Hello again.” - The dark figure answered slowly moving in from the shadows.
+--"Hello again."- The dark figure answered slowly moving in from the shadows.

 A soft smile was visible under a deep blue hood.
 It was the same human he’d just bumped into in the crowd.
 Wataru got a better look at her.
 Her cloak was worn and had seen better days, but her stance told that she was not a regular street urchin.

--- ”What do you think you are doing?” - Elephant cleric asked with a clear discontent.
+-- "What do you think you are doing?"- Elephant cleric asked with a clear discontent.

--- ”Listen Elephant-man, I know where you’re going, and believe it or not, our paths did not cross by accident.” - she shifted and moved a bit further to the centre of the alley, - ”I am going the same way you are.”
+-- "Listen Elephant-man, I know where you’re going, and believe it or not, our paths did not cross by accident."- she shifted and moved a bit further to the centre of the alley, - "I am going the same way you are."

--- ”And where would that be?” - her words did not seem to convince the loxodon.
+-- "And where would that be?"- her words did not seem to convince the loxodon.

--- ”We have a friend in common, and he needs our help, do not waste time arguing and let’s settle the questions while we move.” - she pressed the elephant to take action.
+-- "We have a friend in common, and he needs our help, do not waste time arguing and let’s settle the questions while we move."- she pressed the elephant to take action.

--- ”Who are you talking about?”, - the beast in Boros uniform asked the slim human still not believing a word.
+-- "Who are you talking about?",- the beast in Boros uniform asked the slim human still not believing a word.

--- ”Neirius!” - woman exhaled sharply - ”Are you satisfied?
-Can we move now?”
+-- "Neirius!"- woman exhaled sharply - "Are you satisfied?
+Can we move now?"

-The ‘phant nodded and was about to take off as someone repeated the exact words mimicking his voice: “Who are you talking about?”, followed by a nasty loud cackle.
-“Are you satisfied?
-Can we move now?” - another voice, this time similar to the shaded woman’s, came from behind them as a red dextrous creature darted across their path.
+The ‘phant nodded and was about to take off as someone repeated the exact words mimicking his voice: "Who are you talking about?", followed by a nasty loud cackle.
+"Are you satisfied?
+Can we move now?"- another voice, this time similar to the shaded woman’s, came from behind them as a red dextrous creature darted across their path.
 Another loud cackle filled the alley.
 Suddenly, out of nowhere a demon with two horns on the sides of its head leapt on loxodons’